 The Humane Guide is list of all companies endorsed for their humane status by Beauty without Cruelty.
 These companies have been audited by BWC and have proved they do not test their products on animals by passing our criteria.

-You can get anything from sunblock to shampoo, toothpaste to toilet-cleaner, mascara to moisturiser and aftershave to aqueous cream, BWC has almost 60 companies endorsed, and the list is growing!
+You can get anything from sunblock to shampoo, toothpaste to toilet-cleaner, mascara to moisturiser and aftershave to aqueous cream, BWC has over 120 brands endorsed, and the list is growing!

 Which companies test on animals?